Syracuse UniversityOnline MS in Library and Information Science

 Arkansas Tech University offers a Master’s in School Library Media Specialist degree.
 ATU offers classes across the Arkansas River Valley with three locations.
 The Arkansas Tech Career Center is located in Russellville.
 Satellite campuses are in Paris, Ozark, Danville, and Clarksville.
 Each school has program options and culture of its own.

-The University of Central Arkansas is located in Conway, AK.
+The University of Central Arkansas is located in Conway, AR.
 It is in the heart of the state.
 Students enjoy city life while enjoying the quaint downtown feel of home.

 Career Options in Library Media in Arkansas